Ensure that your system, process or procedure is demonstrably ready-for-use!

 In addition, the cleaning process can also be examined for its suitability for removing specific production residues.
 This may be done through chemical analysis and/or cytotoxicity testing.
 The goal is to prove whether the presence of toxic residues can be expected after the production process and final cleaning.

 Our technical experts will advise you comprehensively on the definition of the cleaning processes for your product, draw up the validation plan together with the selection of the appropriate test soiling and the appropriate detection systems, carry out the cleaning simulation (on site), determine the residual soiling, evaluate the cleaning success and draw up a conclusive validation report.

 Validation of endotoxin determination

 For the validation of endotoxin determination, if possible three batches of a product are tested according to chapter 5.1.10 of the European Pharmacopoeia.
-As per ANSI AAMI ST72 two to ten products per batch are tested and three to ten products are to be inspected as a merge sample according to USP chapter 161.
+As per ANSI AAMI ST72 two to ten products per batch are tested and three to ten products are to be inspected according to USP chapter 161.
 Usually, the products are tested as pooled samples.